Salman Ahmed Shaikh

 These Arabs were greatly surprised when the Qur’an explicitly said:

 “For men is a share of what the parents and the near relatives leave, and for women is a share of what the parents and the near relatives leave…’ (Surah an-Nisa, 4:32).

 Islam has given women a share in inheritance.
 Before Islam, women were not only deprived of that share, but were considered as property to be inherited by men.
-In Islam, whether a woman is a wife or mother, a sister or daughter, she receives a certain share from the wealth of the deceased close relative.
+In Islam, whether a woman is a wife or a mother, a sister or a daughter, she receives a certain share from the wealth of the deceased close relative.

 This share is hers by divine injunctions, and no one can take it away or disinherit her.
 Even if the deceased wishes to deprive her by making a will to other relations or in favor of any other cause, the Islamic law will not allow that to happen.

 According to the Islamic law, a son receives twice as much as a daughter, a brother twice as much as a sister and a husband twice as much as a wife.
 But, this does not mean that the shares of men and women are unequal in all circumstances.
 In the case of father and mother, the share of both is the same in the wealth left by their deceased children.

 Even if a deceased only leaves behind female heirs, they will be given their prescribed share.
 In one of the case, the only daughter the deceased leaves behind may receive as much as half of the inheritance and if there are more than two daughters, they together get two-third (2/3) of the remaining inheritance.